7rooper/UE4_TressFX/README.md

 ### What about VR or instanced stereo?

-Untested, but I probably will not work without changes.
-Its not something i personally plan on adding, but pull requests are certainly welcome :)
+Probably will _not_ work without changes.
+Its not something I personally plan on adding, but pull requests are certainly welcome :)

 ### Raytracing?